dmfrodrigues/feup-lpoo-proj/docs/README.md

 Her Majesty the Queen has requested the assistance of a noble knight to cleanse the catacombs of the Kingdom's capital of the terrible monsters that have been haunting her subjects for centuries.
 Unfortunately, because people are scared of the monsters that occasionally escape the catacombs, productivity is low and the Kingdom's coffers are empty (otherwise she would have hired a professional ghost-hunter team), but whoever answers Her Majesty's call will have rights over any treasure found in the catacombs.

-Having accepted the challenge, your goal is to kill all monsters, while collecting as many coins as possible so at to guarantee an alternative to the rather underfinanced Kingdom's Social Security system for yourself.
+Having accepted the challenge, your goal is to kill all monsters, while collecting as many coins as possible so at to guarantee an alternative to the rather under-financed Kingdom's Social Security system for yourself.

 The catacombs are full of treasures from ancient times, as well as weapons from those who once ventured into the depths of the city but never returned.